Skip to content

 Before upgrading, please note the following:

-• Cloudron has to be on atleast version 3.3.
+• Cloudron has to be on at least version 3.3.
 This can be verified by checking the version in the Settings view.
 Cloudron releases prior to 3.3 do not support Ubuntu 18.04.

 • Ubuntu has to be on version 16.04.
 Check the output of lsb_release -a to confirm this.